Skip to main content

 "Move tomorrow's installation for Jane Smith to Friday at 9 AM."

-The assistant should call reschedule_appointment with:
+The assistant calls reschedule_appointment with:

 • subject: installation (or taskNo if it can find one)